Kunes Chapel

-Kunes Chapel (Kunes kapell) is a chapel of the Church of Norway in Lebesby Municipality in Troms og Finnmark county, Norway.
+Kunes Chapel (Kunes kapell) is a chapel of the Church of Norway in Lebesby Municipality in Finnmark county, Norway.
 It is located in the village of Kunes.
 It is an annex chapel for the Lebesby parish which is part of the Hammerfest prosti (deanery) in the Diocese of Nord-Hålogaland.
 The small chapel was built in 1982 and it serves the southern part of the municipality of Lebesby.